rajkishlay/cprogramming/README.md

-# cprogramming
+# Two Player Tic-Tac-Toe Game in C

-tictactoeC.c ---> The main source code file
+###The main source code file :
+-tictactoeC.c

-tictactoeC.exe ---> Executable file for the project
+###Executable file for the project:
+-tictactoeC.exe

 ##About The Game
  - This is a two player tic tac toe game ( meaning both the players are human ).